samsquire/structural-visualization/README.md

 # structural-visualization

-This repository is the idea we can use coloured grids to represents trees by adding rules to the reading of the grid.
+This repository is the idea we can use coloured grids to represents trees and graphs compactly by adding rules to the reading of the grid.

 These rules are as follows:

 * we switch between horizontal and vertical rendering for efficient use of space
-* children are listed from left to right
+* children are listed from left to right or top to bottom
+* If we want to enumerate children

 See this diagram, the grid at the top represents the tree.
 Notice the colour codings.